Import duty – What is import duty?

-Import duty is a type of tax that is charged on goods or services purchased from abroad.
+Import duty refers to a number of different taxes due on goods purchased from abroad.